Kaz Hayashi

+Hayashi retired from in-ring competition in July 2024, and since then has maintained his role as Gleat's chief technical officer.

 Professional wrestling career

 Early career (1992–1997)

-For much of his early career, Hayashi wrestled in Michinoku Pro Wrestling (Michinoku Pro/MPW) under a mask, using the ring name Shiryu (Growing Dragon in Japanese).
+Hayashi, under a mask as Shiryu (獅龍, Growing Dragon) debuted in 1992 in Universal Lucha Libre promotion in a tag team match, with Terry Boy losing to Mongolian Yuga (also debuting) and Buffalo Chohi.
+For much of his early career, Hayashi wrestled in Universal's successor promotion, Michinoku Pro Wrestling (Michinoku Pro/MPW).
 As Shiryu, he was part of the memorable rudo group, Kaientai Deluxe, which waged war with Michinoku Pro's Sekigun for many years, producing some classic matches.
 In June 1997, he left Michinoku Pro for the Mexican Promo Azteca promotion, before joining World Championship Wrestling (WCW) in the United States in October of that year.

 World Championship Wrestling (1997–2001)

 After unmasking, Hayashi joined WCW in 1998.
 Early on, he was relegated to a jobber and comedy character.
 He would be taken under the management of Sonny Onoo and even come to inherit Glacier's ceremonial armor and light show for a time.
 In late 1999, Vince Russo and Ed Ferrara began booking WCW programs and Hayashi was paired with La Parka.
 During interviews, the two would speak in their native languages which would be humorously dubbed over by charismatic English speakers, calling him names such as "The Kaz Master" and "Kazanova".
 This ended shortly when La Parka became upset and tossed the microphone down as Ferrera was speaking.

 In mid-2000, Hayashi formed the stable The Jung Dragons along with Jamie-San and Yang.
 Primarily feuding with 3 Count, the Jung Dragons consisted of high-flying cruiserweight talent and gained considerable popularity until the group's demise the following year.
 During this time, he became friends with Keiji Mutoh, who was appearing in his final run with the promotion under his Great Muta guise.